Filter Your Data

 Click the eye icon to hide or unhide the field.

-Multi-selecting fields in the Input step is not currently supported.
+Multi-selecting fields in the Input step is supported starting in version 2023.1.

 From the Profile pane